skypilot-org/skypilot/README.md

 ![pytest](https://github.com/sky-proj/sky/actions/workflows/pytest.yml/badge.svg)

-Sky is a tool to run any workload seamlessly across different cloud providers through a unified interface.
+Sky is a framework to run any workload seamlessly across different cloud providers through a unified interface.
 No knowledge of cloud offerings is required or expected – you simply define the workload and its resource requirements, and Sky will automatically execute it on AWS, Google Cloud Platform or Microsoft Azure.

 <!-- TODO: We need a logo here -->
 ## A Quick Example